RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 After the last command, informations will be asked for the new module to generate.
 After the process is over, the all source architecture of a module is iniatialized with some simple exemples.

-<b>Important :</b>
+**Important :**
 Modules are not set as plugin into REGARDS yet.
 So to be able to use a new module into the REGARDS frontend, you have to :
- - Add your module to the list of linked regards modules into the "webapp/scripts/boostrap.sh" script. :
+ - Add your module to the list of linked regards modules into the `webapp/scripts/boostrap.sh` script :
  ```bash
  npm link web_modules/modules/new-module-name
  ```
- - Add your module to the list of depencies into the main "webapp/package.json" : "@regardsoss-modules/new-module-name": "<module version>"
+ - Add your module to the list of depencies into the main `webapp/package.json` : `"@regardsoss-modules/new-module-name": "<module version>"`
  - Add your module to the list of available modules.
-To do so, update the file "webapp/web_modules/utils/modules/src/ModulesManager.js" to add your new moudle into the `AVAILABLE_MODULES` variable.
+To do so, update the file `webapp/web_modules/utils/modules/src/ModulesManager.js` to add your new moudle into the `AVAILABLE_MODULES` variable.
 Each value in this variable reference the name of the module as it is defined in the webapck dependencies.
-So to add the new module "@regardsoss-modules/myModule", just add "myModule" into the `AVAILABLE_MODULES` variable.
+So to add the new module `@regardsoss-modules/myModule`, just add "myModule" into the `AVAILABLE_MODULES` variable.

-To understand the main architecture of a pluggable module see the main.js file :
+To understand the main architecture of a pluggeable module,  see the main.js file :

 ```javascript
 export default {